rwxrob/zet/docs/1808/README.md

-# Golang SQLite3 options, CGO?
+# Golang SQLite3 options

+TL;DR: Use `import modernc.org/sqlite` with no CGO deps and 100% `database/sql` interface compatibility at about a 20% cost in performance.
+Annoying name and source hosting, but oh well.

 To CGO or not to CGO, that is the question.
 "It depends" is always the answer.
 If we do, we get some kick-ass speed and official compatibility with the `database/sql` standard Go interface.
 We also are immediately ready to write a compatible API in C directly.
 But, building for CGO is a *pain in the ass*.